joe-editor/joe/docs/man.md

 This matches any character in the named Unicode category or block.

-The block names can be found here:
+The block names, such as "Latin-1 Supplement" or "Arabic" can be found here:

 [Unicode Blocks](ftp://ftp.unicode.org/Public/8.0.0/ucd/Blocks.txt)

-The category names can be found here:
+The category names such as "Ll" can be found here:

 [Unicode Categories](ftp://ftp.unicode.org/Public/5.1.0/ucd/UCD.html#General_Category_Values)